 There are two basic types: subordinated and unsubordinated.

 With a subordinated land lease, the tenant’s construction lender gets superior rights to the land.
 This is often done if the landowner is using the land as collateral in a transaction to finance improvements.
 A subordinated ground lease is risky, but the upside is that it allows landowners to charge more and get more favorable terms in compensation for the higher risk.

 With an unsubordinated land lease, the landowner retains top priority for all claims on the property.
 If the tenant defaults, then the landowner retains ownership of the land, not the lender.
-This type of land lease offers more protection to the landowner, but is riskier for lenders, so it may be more difficult to get financing for an unsubordinated land lease.
+This type offers more protection to the landowner, but is riskier for lenders, so it may be more difficult to get financing for an unsubordinated land lease.